arifadli/Exploratory-Data-Analysis/Earthquake Analysis/README.md

 # Exploratory Data Analysis (EDA)

-**Earthquake Analysis Part 1**
+**Earthquake Analysis Part 1**<br>
 An earthquake analysis that is exploratory in nature.
 In addition, machine learning techniques are being used to forecast future earthquakes.

-using **Python** with Scikit, matplotlib, anytree, basemap, numpy, mycolorpy and pandas were utilized as libraries.
+Using **Python** with Scikit, matplotlib, anytree, basemap, numpy, mycolorpy and pandas were utilized as libraries.

-**Concerning Data**
+**Concerning Data**<br>
 I relied on USGS Earthquake Data.
 The data above is available in csv format.
 This dataset covers earthquakes from 1970 to 2017.